zzzeek/sqla_tutorial/presentation/index.rst

 Important DBAPI Facts
 =================================

-* DBAPI assumes by default that a transaction is always in progress.
-There is no ``.begin()`` method, only ``.commit()`` and ``.rollback()``.
-* Most DBAPIs achieve this by employing an "autobegin" system that is typically invoked when the first statement is run.
-* Most DBAPIs now have an ".autocommit" feature, disabled by default.
-When enabled, the "autobegin" is turned off and there is never a transaction in progress; ``.commit()`` and ``.rollback()`` are no-ops.
+* All DBAPIs have significant inconsistencies in how they behave.
+  Non-trivial DBAPI-agnostic code can't be produced without additional library abstractions
 * DBAPI encourages the use of bound parameters when statements are executed, but it has **six** different formats.
-* All DBAPIs have significant inconsistencies in how they behave.
-It is not possible to write non-trivial DBAPI-agnostic code without the use of libraries on top of it.
+* The DBAPI has a very specific way of doing transactions, which is that they are begun **implicitly**, then committed or rolled back **explicitly**.
+  There is no ``.begin()`` method.
+* The implicit transactions can be turned off using **autocommit mode**, which is now a common feature (though not part of the pep-249 spec)

 SQLAlchemy and the DBAPI
 =================================